BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 We use fluentd for that, as a DaemonSet, which uses the node’s /var/log/containers directory.
 We use Grafana Loki as an interface to filter those logs.

-Our developers catch most of their logs and send them directly to Kibana.
+Our developers catch most of their logs and send them directly to Elasticsearch.
 Fluentd and Loki are used only for uncatched errors and have little traffic.

 Fluentd uses around 200MB of memory per node and so we look at replacing it by promtail which uses only 40MB in our case.

 ![Grafana Loki](/images/posts/2020-12-08-three-years-running-kubernetes/Screenshot-from-2020-12-02-12-22-54.png)
 We’re happy with Loki, because we have few logs to parse.
 We’ve tested to get our Ingress Controller access logs sent to Loki and it was a nightmare.
 Too many entries to parse.

-There’s a default limit of 1000 log entries, which we raised but then, Grafana became very slow.
+There’s a default limit of 1000 log entries when querying, which we raised but then Grafana became very slow.
 Very very slow.
 3000 log entries is the best fit for us.

 ### Alerting

 We mostly use alerts defined in [the official prometheus-operator repo](https://github.com/prometheus-operator/kube-prometheus/blob/master/manifests/prometheus-rules.yaml).

-We also add some alerts to those, E.g: an alert when our Ingress Controller can’t connect to a pod:
+We also added some alerts of our own.
+E.g: an alert when our Ingress Controller can’t connect to a pod:
 ```yaml
     - labels:
         severity: critical